 The most common category of Nitronite, Argentonites are named for their silver appearance and may have a grey or pink finish or have lettering.
 Examples of individual Argentonites include Fridanite, Excitanite and Dumponite.

-The second most common category of Nitronites are named after their weathered appearance.
+The second most common category of Nitronites are named after their weathered exteriors.
 Meteornites have 16 sub-categories and include Papernite, Lazinite and Ultimanite.

-With their name coming from their dappled patina, Patinites include Nutsonite, Twistanite and Trifoldanite.
+With their name derived from their dappled patina, Patinites include Nutsonite, Twistanite and Trifoldanite.

-The fourth major categorty of Nitronite, Ferronites are distinct from other categories due to their entirely rusted exterior.
-Examples of Ferronite include Gutteronite, Nebulanite and Downonite.
+The fourth major categorty of Nitronite are the Ferronites, distinct from the other categories due to their entirely rusted exterior.
+Examples of Ferronite include Gutteronite, Nebulanite and Bonfanite.

-Our collection continues to be published both on this site and on our Instagram account at LINK and a full range of artworks and merchandise inspired by Nitronites are available exclusively on this website.
+Our collection and research continues to be published here and a full range of artworks and merchandise inspired by our Nitronite collection is available exclusively via the links below.